demerzel3/sataddress-rs/README.md

 The easiest way to run the server is just using the automatically published docker container.

-You can configure the container easily by providing enivronment variables either by passing them to docker or by putting them into `dot-env` file.
+You can configure the container easily by providing environment variables either by passing them to docker or by putting them into `dot-env` file.

 ```
 # .env file